-There are two types of update operations that you can make to your data transfers in Supermetrics’ data warehouse and cloud storage destinations.
-Combine them with different update types to find the right refresh type and cadence for your data.
+For data transfers in the Supermetrics data warehouse and cloud storage destinations, you can set up update operations using scheduled refreshes or historical backfill.
+Combine these with different update types to find the right refresh type and cadence for your data.

-This article covers important information about update operations and update types.
+Learn more about update operations and update types below.
 We've included an overview table that summarizes each option.

 When you configure a transfer, you can specify when and how frequently its results should be updated with a scheduled refresh operation.